Gitjas/Solaufeins_Rescue_NPC/c#solaufein/readme.solaufeinrescue.english.txt

 -To have access to his inventory or to equip him with items or new quickslot items, Solaufein needs to join the group as a full party member.
 -For levelling up he needs to join the group.
 His script adjusts his amount of XP to the PC's automatically.
 -To change from full party member to "7th party member", kick Solaufein out of the party and tell him then to "get in line behind the others."
 -While being in this modus, Solaufein cannot die.
-Once his HP drop to 1, he will pass out until the current fight is over, turning "neutral" with a blue circle so that enemies will also stop attacking him.
+Once his HPs drop to 1, he will pass out until the current fight is over, turning "neutral" with a blue circle so that enemies will also stop attacking him.
 After the fight, he will be healed completely and rejoin as familiar.
 The healing is a tweak needed because there were instances where he died upon regaining his group status if his HP dropped too low.

 Note: Following as a familiar means Solaufein will always be behind the last full group member, for walking as well as area transitions.
-This is unfortunate if you need him as a full fighter or even tank who is supposed to be in first line upon fights.
+This is unfortunate if you need him as a full fighter or even tank who is supposed to be in first line upon unexpected fights.

 Hint: If you have another NPC of whom you know that he will not leave forever if kicked out, you can manage Solaufein's level-up and inventory by a quick switch of group slots - the trick being that letting Solaufein join and doing all the management is done before the other NPC had time to walk to the PC and start his "Do you really want me to leave the group"-dialogue.
 You can then let the other NPC rejoin and tell Solaufein to get in line behind the others.

 I don't have any extensive experience with the "7th party member mode" ingame yet, so we will have to see whether it disturbes balance and makes some fights too easy.
 The conditions could be misused for a quicker party level-up.
+Don't do that if it would spoil your fun.
+I'm only offering the chocolate.
+You have to make sure you don't eat too much at once yourself.